zaach/react-native-communications/README.md

 ## Usage

+**Note:**

-**Note:** This will only work when run on an actual device.
-The iOS simulator does not have the required device components installed.
+This will only work fully when run on actual devices.
+The iOS simulator does not have the required device components installed to run any of the methods.
+The Android emulator only has the messages component installed which will support the `text` method.

 Assuming you have `npm install -g react-native-cli`, first generate an app: